miikaah/musa/README.md

 # The app

-Musa is a user interface for musa-electron made with Create React App.
+Musa is a user interface for musa-electron and musa-server made with Create React App.
 It is an exploration into how to create a cross-platform music player utilising Electron and React.